kumahq/kuma/docs/madr/decisions/031-locality-aware-load-balancing.md

     name: backend
   defaults:
     localityAwareness:
+      localZone:
-      inZone: ["k8s.io/node", "k8s.io/az"] # (1)
+        affinityTags: ["k8s.io/node", "k8s.io/az"]          # (1)
       crossZone:                                            # (2)
-        rules: # (3)
+        failover:                                           # (3)
-          - groups: # (4)
+          - from:                                           # (4)
-            - name: "group1" # (5)
               zones: ["zone-1", "zone-2"]
-            - name: "group2"
+            to:                                             # (5)
+              type: Only                                    # (6)
-              zones: ["zone-3", "zone-4"]
+              zones: ["zone-1", "zone-2"]
-          - groups:
+          - from:
+              zones: ["zone-3"]
+            to:
+              type: AnyExcept
+              zones: ["zone-1"]
-            - zones: ["zone-5"]
+          - to:
-        fallback: # (6)
-          type: Any # (7)
+              type: Any
-          exclude: # (8)
-            zones: ["zone-6"]
-      overprovisioningFactor: 120% # (9)
+      overprovisioningFactor: 120%                          # (7)
 ```

-(1) In `inZone` section, you configure the priorities of tags used for load balancing.
-If list is empty or inZone is not specified, load balancing works normally, without taking any priorities into account.
+(1) In `localZone` section, you configure the affinity of tags used for load balancing.
+If list is empty or localZone is not specified, load balancing works normally, without taking any priorities into account.

 (2) In `crossZone` section, you configure zones priority.

-(3) In `rules` section, you configure list of zone groups priorities, first groups will have the highest load balancing priority and last in order will have the lowest priority.
+(3) In `failover` section, you configure list of zone priorities, first rules will have the highest load balancing priority and last in order will have the lowest priority.

-(4) In `groups` section, you configure logical zone groups.
-Let's assume `zone-1` and `zone-2` are located in the same datacenter, so you want to load balance equally between them. `Zone-5` is located in another datacenter so it should have lower priority, that is why it is in the second groups entry.

-(5) In the `name` section, you can assign a name to the group, which is later used for matching when there are multiple groups.
-If no group name is provided, the values from the group will apply to all entries in previous groups.
+(4) In `from` section, you configure to which zones this rule applies.
+This rule will apply to all DPPs in `zone-1` and `zone-2`

-(6) In `fallback` section, you can configure the default behaviour in case of other zones fail, or exclude specific zones.

-(7) At last we should apply some fallback if no dataplanes from previous configuration are available, at this moment we allow `Fail` and `Any` fallback.
-Default value `Fail`'

-(8) In `exclude` section, you can configure which zones shouldn't take part in the routing
+(5) In `to` section, you configure to which zones traffic should be redirected.

+(6) `type` field lets you control how fallback zones are picked.
+Allowed values:
+- `Only` - will load balance traffic only to zones listed in `zones` field
+- `None` - will not load balance traffic any further
+- `Any` - will load balance traffic to all zones
+- `AnyExcept` - will load balance traffic to all zones except ones specified in `zones` field

-(9) In [`overprovisioningFactor`](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/load_balancing/overprovisioning#arch-overview-load-balancing-overprovisioning-factor) section, you configure how early [Envoy] should consider other priorities.
+(9) In [`overprovisioningFactor`](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/load_balancing/overprovisioning#arch-overview-load-balancing-overprovisioning-factor) section, you configure how early `Envoy` should consider other priorities.

 ### API examples based on use cases